 There are a number of different collections in .NET and F#; I'm going to broadly split them up into two kinds:

 - Sequential collections, in which every item is placed sequentially, one after another.
-You can usually look up items very quickly but the position (or index) of the item in the collection, but if you want to look up based on some other criteria e.g. based on a field on a record, it'll take longer - and generally the time will scale as the collection grows in size.
+You can usually look up items very quickly by the position (or index) of the item in the collection, but if you want to look up based on some other criteria e.g. based on a field on a record, it'll take longer - and generally the time will scale as the collection grows in size.

 - Lookups, in which every value is accessed by some kind of key.
 There is no way to get the "first" or "last" item in the collection, because there's no notion of that - think of it more like a bag which contains everything in a hidden order.
 These collections are very quick at looking up items by the key.